 - And finally you will create a learner experience through your presentation using techniques that get your learners pulses racing

 - Oh and you will be the catalyst for change at Catawampus

 Who should attend?

 This blended approach to learning is aimed at those who design and deliver learning want to better influence their audience and ensure retention and application of the learning.

 Learning today is broad in scope, and goes well beyond formal courses to include all sorts of online communications, from webinars to videos, as well as social and collaborative learning, all provide opportunities for accelerated on-job learning.
 Our learning by design programme was originally designed for subject matter experts in scientific roles who need to engage global audiences through sales presentations or webinars.

-Learners should bring their laptop with Microsoft office Apps or presentation software of their choice
+Learners should bring their laptop with Microsoft office apps or presentation software of their choice